crazedr0m/ms912x/README.md

 Run `sudo dkms install .`

--make clean
+- make clean
--make all -j
+- make all -j
--sudo rmmod ms912x # It will not work if the device is in use.
+- sudo rmmod ms912x # It will not work if the device is in use.
--sudo modprobe drm_shmem_helper
+- sudo modprobe drm_shmem_helper
--sudo insmod ms912x.ko
+- sudo insmod ms912x.ko

 Forked From: https://github.com/rhgndf/ms912x